pubnub/c-sharp/unity/3.4/README.md

 ## PubNub 3.4 Web Data Push Cloud-Hosted API
 ### Unity 4 for "PC, Mac& Linux Standalone" and "Android" platforms (WebPlayer

-* NOTES:
-1. "/" (slash character) being part of channel name is not supported.
-So it is recommeded to avoid using "/" in channel names.
-2. JsonFX JSON library is used by defining USE_JSONFX as C# directive.
-Other JSON libraries like Newton Json.NET are not fully supported for all Unity environments.
+### View this First!
+We've made a [screencast](https://vimeo.com/69591819) that will walk you through the general setup.
+Check it out!

 #### Prerequisites
-1. Intall Free Full version of Unity 4 with Pro trial from http://unity3d.com/unity/download/ (Unity 4 is recommended, but current/later versions should be ok).
+1. Install Free Full version of Unity 4 Pro from http://unity3d.com/unity/download/ (Unity 4 is recommended, but current/later versions should be ok).
 MonoDevelop IDE tool will be installed as part of Unity to write C# scripts.
+2. In case of unity we need to use JSONFX as the serialization library.
+To use JSONFX we have defined a pre-compiler variable USE_JSONFX.
+The other serialization libraries used in the pubnub.cs class are the default serialization from inbuilt .NET class (activated when the pre-compiler directive USE_DOTNET_SERIALIZATION is used) and Newtonsoft.Json (activated when neither USE_JSONFX nor USE_DOTNET_SERIALIZATION is defined).
+Both of these libraries won't work with UNITY.
+So you need to retain the pre-compiler variable USE_JSONFX is "defined" at the top of the pubnub.cs class (default behavior).
+3. The unit tests for unity also require JSONFX library for serialization.

 #### To run the unit test code (under UnityUnitTest folder of Standalone), in addition to the above step, you need to
 1. Import UUnit unity package from http://uunit.googlecode.com/files/UUnit_0.4.unitypackage into your Assets (Updates on this pacakage can be obtained from http://wiki.unity3d.com/index.php?title=UUnit).
-After import, please delete TestCaseDummy.cs and TestCaseTest.cs files from /Assets/Standard Assets/UUnit/UUnitSelfTest folder to avoid unintendend test case runs.
+After import, please delete TestCaseDummy.cs and TestCaseTest.cs files from /Assets/Standard Assets/UUnit/UUnitSelfTest folder to avoid unintended test case runs.

-#### Running the Demo App
+#### Running the Demo App on PC

-1. Open up the Unity Project from either Standalone\PubnubUnity folder.
+1. Open up the Unity Project from Standalone\PubnubUnity folder present in the PubNub github repo.
-2. Ensure "Pubnub Example" is added as component to Main Camera.
+2. Ensure "PubNub Example" is added as component to Main Camera.
 3. Go to Edit menu --> Project Settings --> Player.
    Under "Optimization" section, ensure Api Compatibility Level is ".Net 2.0".
-4. Go to File menu --> Build Settings --> Select "PC, Mac& Linux Standalone" or "Android" Platform.
+4. Go to File menu --> Build Settings --> Select "PC, Linux Standalone" or "Android" Platform.
    Click "Switch Platform" if it is enabled.
 (NOTE: It will be enabled if there is change in Platform settings)
 5. Click Build and Run.
 (NOTE: To run the demo on "PC, Mac& Linux Standalone" platform, Unity Pro version is required)

+#### Running the Demo App on Mac
+Common Steps:
+1. Open up the Unity Project from Standalone\PubnubUnity folder present in the PubNub github repo.
+2. Ensure "Pubnub Example" is added as component to Main Camera.
+3. Goto File menu -> Build Settings.

+##### Mac
+Follow the 3 steps listed under Common Steps for Running the Demo App on Mac
+3. In the dialog that opens select PC, Mac, Linux Standalone under the platform and click "Switch Platform".
+4. On the right side of the same dialog select Mac under "Target Platform".
+5. Click "Build and Run"
+6. This will run the PubNub example in the unity standalone player for Mac

+##### iOS (requires Xcode to be installed)
+Follow the 3 steps listed under Common Steps for Running the Demo App on Mac
+3. In the dialog the opens select iOS under the platform and click "Switch Platform".
+4. Click "Build and Run"
+5. This will run the PubNub example in the iPad simulator
+6. You may get an error SystemException: System.Net.Sockets are supported only on Unity Pro.
+Referenced from assembly 'Assembly-CSharp'.
+If so you need to use the Unity3d pro.
+7. The code uses the pre-compiler flag UNITY_IOS to distinguish between other platforms.
+8. Target iOS version 4.0 and above.

+##### Android (requires Android development environment to be set)
+Follow the 3 steps listed under Common Steps for Running the Demo App on Mac
+3. In the dialog the opens select Android under the platform and click "Switch Platform".
+4. Click "Build and Run".
+This button may be disabled or you may get an error that no devices are found.
+To resolve this please ensure that the android emulator is running.
+5. This will run the PubNub example in the Android emulator.
+6. You may get an error SystemException: System.Net.Sockets are supported only on Unity Pro.
+Referenced from assembly 'Assembly-CSharp'.
+If so you need to use the Unity3d pro.
+7. The code uses the pre-compiler flag UNITY_ANDROID to distinguish between other platforms.
+8. If running on the emulator please enable GPU emulation.
+9. Target Android version 4 (Ice cream sandwich) and above.

 #### Running the Tests